jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3.md

-+++
+---
+heading: Chapter 3
+title: "Systems Based on Feelings"
+weight: 6
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-title=  "Systems Based on Feelings" heading=  "Chapter 3" description=  "Moral systems based on feelings can be divided into two classes" date=  2015-09-28 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-7/section-3/chapter-2" linkbtext=  "Chapter 5" linkf=  "/research/smith/theory-moral-sentiments/part-7/section-4" linkftext=  "Section 4"
+description: "Moral systems based on feelings can be divided into 2 classes"
-+++
+---

-1-17 Moral systems based on feelings can be divided into two classes.
+1-17 Moral systems based on feelings can be divided into 2 classes.

 18

-> 1. According to some, the principle of approbation is founded on a particular faculty of perception.
+> 1. Some think that the principle of approbation is founded on a particular faculty of perception.

 This is exerted by the mind at the view of actions or affections.
 - Some actions affect this faculty agreeably and are stamped as right, laudable, and virtuous.